1. Home

 2. Select if it is to be scheduled or manually triggered using the enabled field in the Exception engine rule table.
 Then select how often the exception is to be renewed which will send a notification of the new status being a risk exception or false positive.

-3. Enter the description of the rule, outlining the reason for the exception proposal and an other important details.
+3. Enter the description of the rule, outlining the reason for the exception proposal and any other important details.

 Step 2